Group4Layers/csv-types-js/README.md

     ✓ not trim
     ✓ not trim and trim escaped
     ✓ open escape double quotes fail
+    ✓ open escape single quotes fail (custom escape char) ✓ no header definition works (no types, no headers) ✓ discard comments
+    ✓ discard comments (custom comment char)
+    ✓ use custom delimiter char (; with no headers)
+    ✓ use custom delimiter char (; with one col)
+    ✓ use custom delimiter, escape and comment chars
     ✓ no header definition fails
     ✓ no header definition fails (no types)
     ✓ diff header definition fails